TeamHeka/medkit/docs/examples/spacy_io.md

 ```
 **Visualizing Medkit annotations**

-As explained in other tutorials, we can display medkit annotations using `displacy`, a visualizer developed by Spacy.
-You can use the {func}`~medkit.text.spacy.displacy_utils.medkit_doc_to_displacy` function to format medkit annotations.
+As explained in other tutorials, we can display medkit entities using `displacy`, a visualizer developed by Spacy.
+You can use the {func}`~medkit.text.spacy.displacy_utils.medkit_doc_to_displacy` function to format medkit entities.

----
-* Entities loaded from spacy in medkit
----

 ```{code-cell} ipython3
 from medkit.text.spacy.displacy_utils import medkit_doc_to_displacy